 Enhancing Swellability

 In frozen foods like ice cream, the use of CMC food additives can significantly enhance swellability and texture.
-By controlling the size and growth of ice crystals, CMC not only enhances the appearance of the food but also improves melting speed, providing consumers with a better experience.
+By controlling the size and growth of ice crystals, the food grade CMC not only enhances the appearance of the food but also improves melting speed, providing consumers with a better experience.
 This effect is due to the water retention and dispersibility of CMC, which organically combines various components to form a uniform and stable system.

 Excellent Hydrophilicity and Rehydration